glFusion/testimonials/README.md

 Foundation; either version 2 of the License, or (at your option) any later version.

-This plugins was originally developed by Jodi Diehl - scripts AT sunfrogservices DOTcom
+This plugin was originally developed by Jodi Diehl - scripts AT sunfrogservices DOT com